AnthonyBloomer/rcp/README.md

 # rcp
-Simple script to scrape polling data from realclearpolitics and output as .csv.
+Simple script to scrape polling data from RealClearPolitics and output as .csv.

 ## Install